- 15th January, 2020

-We have written quite a lot about healthy living and mindfulness in our blog.
+Head Space is an app for meditation that has been around for sometime now and there are others like Calm and Stop, Breather & Think that are also popular.
+We have written quite a lot about healthy living and mindfulness in our blogs.
 If you find it hard to keep on track with this, we’ve found the perfect app for you.
 In the past we’ve shared a great TED talk by Andy Puddicome about mindfulness (you know the one where an ex-Monk juggles through the talk!)
 Head Space is an app designed by Andy which, as the title says, helps you to find head space.

 Getting started with Head Space